wprender/cloudbreak-docs/docs/gcp/ui/network.md

 If you'd like to deploy a cluster to a custom network you'll have to **create a new network** template on the **manage networks** panel.
 You can define the `Virtual Network Identifier` of your network.

 `Virtual Network Identifier` is an optional value.
 This must be an ID of an existing GCP virtual network.
-If the identifier is provided, the subnet CIDR will be ignored and the existing network's CIDR range will be used.
+This option only works if there are no subnets within the existing network.

 >**IMPORTANT** Please make sure the defined subnet here doesn't overlap with any of your already deployed subnet in the network, because of the validation only happens after the cluster creation starts.